 by Lee Dobbins

 Training a dog to refrain from biting can vary by the breed, age, and personality of your animal, just as with anything else you teach him.
-Here are some tips to help you teach your dog not to bite:
+Here are some tips to help you teach your dog not to :

 Like with any other training you should start training dogs not to bite while they are young.
 Puppies naturally nip and bite but this behavior should be discouraged by you from day 1.
 Owners that let their puppies bite because they think it is cute often end up with grown dogs who don’t understand why this behavior is suddenly not allowed.

 You can start giving verbal commands to your dog when he is four weeks and older.
-When the puppy tries to bite, a gentle but firm “No!’ followed by a slight squeeze of the muzzle will train him not to bite anymore.
+When the tries to bite, a gentle but firm “No!' followed by a slight squeeze of the muzzle will train him not to bite anymore.

 Be careful not to squeeze the muzzle too hard or high enough to hurt his nose.
 Dogs have very sensitive and delicate odor receptors and you wouldn’t want to damage this in any way.